lauraikon/IKON-documentation/theory/ikon-language.md

 > :question: Why are the borders useful?

 > :answer: Imagine the following sentences without borders: the difference would get lost.

+### Negation

+IKON uses a single negation form for a simplified system.
+The particle goes before the word it negates (noun, verb, or adjective).
+Examples:
+- she no-NEG have-VERB interest in something (completely lacks possession of interest).
+- she no-NEG interested-ADJ in something; (focus on the state of not being interested).
+- she no-NEG (is-VERB) happy-ADJ (or she no happy).
+- No-NEG go-VERB (do not go).

 ## TIME